 The Evolve Functional Fitness channel is tied to an app, where you purchase some components, such as tutorials on how to do the moves.
 If you have been doing Capoeira, HIIT or similar and Yoga/Pilates you should pick it up by doing and won’t need detailed tutorials.
 I couldn’t install the app even if I wanted to, as it doesn’t seem to be available on Android. (correct me if I’m wrong, but I couldn’t find it in the app store).

 This is on their channel: “The released workouts were originally filmed for an app, pre-quarantine.
 Once the pandemic hit, we wanted to share these workouts for free…”

 Here are Rebecca’s workouts.
 I selected the most intense workout of the lot to show here (as intense as any Insanity Max workout), but there are shorter/less intense ones in there.

-You can pick 30 min 45 min or 1 hour workouts with various instructors.
+You can pick 30 min 45 min or 1 hour workouts with various instructors, no extra equipment needed.
 I started with Rebecca Kennedy and continued with her.
 There are also stretching sessions.

 I also did a few of Betty Rocker workouts, need dumbbells for most of these.
 I don’t have a jump box, so I just jumped on the ground.
 She does various things, including HIIT, Tabata, strength, stretching… There’s a lot of content on her channel, here’s a workout I enjoyed: